Heading to Kauai on a budget? Find out the top cheap places to stay in Kauai, scroll down for all the info!

 This recently remodeled hotel was built in 1956 and is still going strong!

 Hotel Coral Reef Resort claims to have “the best view on the garden island”, and is located within walking distance of Kapaa’s shops, farmers markets, and restaurants.
+Check out the latest prices and more details.

 A standard city-view room with a pull-out sleeper sofa will start at about $159 per night.